danburkert/honeycomb/README.md

 ```

-Honeycomb is an open-source storage engine for MySQL that allows MySQL to store and retrieve data from HBase.
+Honeycomb is an open source MySQL storage engine which stores tables into an external data store, or backend.
+Honeycomb currently supports storing tables to HBase and an in-memory store.
+See the [project page](http://nearinfinity.github.io/honeycomb/) for more details.

 ## System Requirements